danny087/frontend-Nc-news/README.md

 Check out the latest articles about topics like coding, football and cooking.
 Vote on your best articles and comments and even write a article and comment of your own.

-This is my front-end for my NC-news project.
+This is the front-end for my NC-news project.
 When interacting  with it, it sends requests to my back-end API and updates the database when you create or vote on a new article and comment.

 This application was made for me to get to grips with everything I learnt when on the Front-end side of the course at northcoders.